vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 ### Valid combinations

-- Given a recurring transfer using the eligible entities metric and the below combination of fields, rewards should not be distributed since no eligibility criteria are set:
-  - no dispatch metric specified
-  - no markets specified
-  - no staking requirement specified
-  - no position requirement specified
-(<a name="0056-REWA-171" href="#0056-REWA-171">0056-REWA-171</a>)

 - Given a recurring transfer using the eligible entities metric and the below combination of fields, rewards should be uniformly distributed amongst all entities meeting the staking requirement regardless of trading activity.
   - no dispatch metric specified
   - no markets specified